dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  Rich gifts wax poor when givers prove unkind.
+  The best way to create the future is to: Act.
+Learn.
+Build.
+Repeat.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
-## 🌟 Experiences (1513 days)
+## 🌟 Experiences (1514 days)

 ### 🧮 Programming languages